How to Make a Giving Day Work for Your Charity

 Did you keep track of phone calls during the campaign?
 What questions were asked?
 By whom?
 How many were complaints?
 Did anyone complain about technical difficulties?

-All of these data will help when you start planning for the next year.
+All of this data will help when you start planning for the next year.

 Above all, keep everything positive.
 Remember, success with Giving Days may not be perfect at first.